yetanalytics/pedestal-oidc/README.md

 ### Interceptor

-Give `com.yetanalytics.pedestal-oidc.interceptor/decode-interceptor` a function that returns a map of JWKS key IDs to the keys themselves and place it in your interceptor chain.
+Give `com.yetanalytics.pedestal-oidc.interceptor/decode-interceptor` a "get-keyset" function that returns either:

+* a map of JWKS key IDs to the keys themselves.
+* a function that takes such an ID and (maybe) returns a key.
+This may be useful if you need to maintain a cache.

+Use the resulting interceptor in a pedestal route.
 Decoded claims will be placed on the request at `:com.yetanalytics.pedestal-oidc/claims`.

 #### Failures